vaanarch/presence/README.md

 To create a virtual environment first start your shell (terminal in Mac, powershell in Windows).
 It'll start in your user's folder which is one folder up from the desktop.
 Type `pwd` to make sure.
 Navigate to your desktop or to any other directory by typing `cd desktop`.
 Now make a new directory for your project `mkdir project-name` then change into the new directory `cd project-name`.

-&nbsp;

-**To create the virtual environment**, now, when you're inside your project's directory type
+*To create the virtual environment*, now, when you're inside your project's directory type

 ```
 python -m venv ./venv